 How far back can the IRS go if you don’t file?

-When a return isn’t filed, the IRS can go back any period of time.
 However, in practice, the IRS usually only goes back three to six years.
 That means if you have several years of unfiled returns, you really only have to worry about tax bills from the last few years showing up.

 What are the penalties for not filing taxes?

-The financial penalties include a failure to file fee that can be up to 25% of your balance.
+The financial penalties include a failure to file penalty that can be up to 25% of your balance.
 There’s also a late payment fee that can get up to this amount as well.
 As indicated above, you’ll also face other financial consequences like difficulty getting loans.
 In rare cases, the IRS may assess criminal tax evasion charges against you which can include jail time.

 Get Help With Unfiled Returns